Livable Garden Centre | Livable Basics

 Organic Matter

-Organic matter refers to decomposed plant and animal material in soil.
-It enhances soil structure, water retention, and nutrient availability.
+Decomposed plant and animal material in soil that improves structure, water retention, and nutrient availability.

 P